 The sesamoids bones function to transfer the force of the flexor hallucis brevis (FHB) tendon as it rounds the undersurface of the great toe joint.
-The function of the sesamoid bones are similar to that of the knee cap (patella).
+The function of the sesamoid bones is similar to that of the knee cap (patella.)
 Both the sesamoids and the patella facilitate the transfer of force generated by a muscle around a joint to create action distal to the joint.

-Sesamoid fractures need to be differentiated from bipartite, or two part sesamoids.
+Sesamoid fractures need to be differentiated from bipartite, or two-part sesamoids.
 Bipartite sesamoids are found in less than 10% of the general population.
 Bipartite sesamoids are usually found bilaterally.
 Therefore, one way to differentiate a bipartite sesamoid from a fractured sesamoid is to take a comparison x-ray of the non-symptomatic foot.
-Bipartite sesamoids usually have a rounded appearance at the separation of the two fragments while fractures are typically sharp edged, without rounded edges.
-Although expensive, MRI represents the best diagnostic test in that MRI is able to differentiate between a fracture and bipartite sesamoid.
+Bipartite sesamoids usually have a rounded appearance at the separation of the two fragments, while fractures are typically sharp-edged, without rounded edges.
+Although expensive, MRI represents the best diagnostic test in that MRI is able to differentiate between sesamoiditis, a fracture, and a bipartite sesamoid.

-The two sesamoid bones are located on the bottom surface of the first metatarsal phalangeal joint.
+The two sesamoid bones are located on the bottom surface of the first metatarsal phalangeal joint (1st MPJ.)
 The sesamoids are actually a working part of the 1st MPJ and articulate with the plantar surface of the first metatarsal.
 The sesamoid bones are an extension of the flexor hallucis brevis (FHB) muscle and give the FHB a greater range of motion and improved lever action at the level of the 1st MPJ.
-The flexor hallucis brevis muscle (FHB) originates on the plantar surface of the calcaneus (heel bone).
+The flexor hallucis brevis muscle (FHB) originates on the plantar surface of the calcaneus (heel bone.)
 The function of the FHB is to plantarflex the great toe.
 The primary function of the FHB is to aid in balance and assist the calf with the toe off phase of gait.
-As the FHB fires, the load generated by the body of the muscle is sent through the sesamoid to an extension of the FHB that attaches to the plantar aspect of the great toe.
+As the FHB fires, the load generated by the body of the muscle is transferred through the sesamoid to an extension of the FHB that attaches to the plantar aspect of the base of the great toe.
 The net result is that the great toe plantarflexes using the sesamoid bones to glide around the plantar surface of the 1st MPJ.

 Sesamoid bones are most common to the 1st MPJ but may also be found at other tendon/joint surfaces where a tendon changes direction.